 Today, there are numerous business intelligence services and tools available in the market.
 These tools help you with data analysis, visualization, and transformation.
-However, the issue is, when you go on your BI tool hunt, you’ll find uncountable options, all of which termed as the ‘best’ BI service.
+However, the issue is, when you go on your BI tool hunt, you’ll find innumerable options, all of which are termed as the ‘best’ BI service.
 So, what do you do?

-Most people check the reviews, but that is a tedious task, and you never get 100 percent honest feedback about anything.
+Most people check the reviews, but that is a tedious task, and you hardly get 100 percent honest feedback about anything.
 We have compared features of some main tools like Klipfolio, Tableau, and Power BI, which will help you figure out the right fit for your business.

 - Tableau Desktop, for personal use (6 data sources) and enterprise use (44 data sources)

 - Tableau Online, a cloud-based business intelligence service

 - Tableau Server, a complete solution for businesses